ThemeFuse/Brizy/README.md

 ### 2.4.39 - 2024-01-17
  * New: Add Right Click Context Menu to Tabs Element
  * New: Added tooltip message when saving draft pages
- * Improvement: Speed when searching pages URL for Links
+ * Improved: Speed when searching pages URL for Links
- * Improvement: Reduced file size of the Client API
+ * Improved: Reduced file size of the Client API
- * Improvement: UI Translation
+ * Improved: UI Translation
  * Fixed: Link To option loses focus
  * Fixed: Icon Background corner is not active
  * Fixed: Save selected Page in Link option on any Text element
- * Fixed: Scroll in toolbara and typography is not working when parallax effect is set
+ * Fixed: Scroll in toolbar and typography is not working when parallax effect is set
  * Fixed: Some Saved Blocks thumbnails are not displayed
  * Fixed: Styling Dividers Show thin line on some mobile devices
  * Fixed: Background color on hover "Get a pro Plan" button